 Before you choose a doctorate program, you should investigate the licensing requirements for the state that you want to practice in to make sure that it will prepare you to be licensed.
 You can either contact the Association of State and Provincial Psychology Board or your state’s licensing board for specific information on state licensing laws.

-Some forensic psychologists choose to become board certified by the American Board of Professional Psychology (ABPP), which means that they are specially certified to practice forensic psychology.
-Board certification is not required to practice forensic psychology, but it is a respected credential in the field.
+Some choose to become board certified by the American Board of Professional Psychology (ABPP), which means that they are specially certified to practice.
+Board certification is not required to practice, but it is a respected credential in the field.
 ABPP certification is recognized by the American Psychological Association.

-To become board certified, candidates must show advanced professional skills and knowledge in forensic psychology.
-In addition, the certification process includes a review of the candidate’s educational training and professional experience in forensic psychology.
+To become board certified, candidates must show advanced professional skills and knowledge in this field.
+In addition, the certification process includes a review of the candidate’s educational training and professional experience.
 You can contact the American Board of Forensic Psychology and the American Board of Professional Psychology for more information about becoming board certified.